DanielHVJ/Blog/Pandas/tes.md

 ## CORRELATION MATRIX

-To continue we construct a _Correlation Matrix_ to take the most significant variables with the _target variable_, this is not required in the exercise.
+To continue we construct a *Correlation Matrix* to take the most significant variables with the *target variable*, this is not required in the exercise.

-And we study the 10 most important.
+And as an example, we study the 10 most important ones.

 ```python
 corrMatrix = data_train.corr()
 print(corrMatrix['target'][:10].sort_values(ascending=False))
 ```